 I started out assuming that I could obtain a diesel tractor and have it modified to run on hydrogen.
 Companies are working on having diesels run on hydrogen, but are years away from having a product.
 New Holland has developed an award-winning fuel cell powered tractor, but the costs of obtaining a tractor powered by fuel cells is prohibitive.
 We contacted the Hydrogen Engine Center (HEC) in Algona, Iowa, who has been making Internal Combustion Engines that are modified to run on hydrogen gas.
 They agreed to provide a Ford 460 cu. in.
 V-8 engine design that could be installed in a tractor and used in the field.
 We selected and purchased a John Deere 7810 tractor.
 The four hydrogen tanks are sized to contain enough fuel to operate the tractor at full power for four hours before refueling.

 I wanted to have a completely renewable fuel generation capability rather than purchasing ammonia.
 In late 2013, I discussed with Doug Carpenter his idea of generating ammonia from solar power.
-I found that we annually apply ammonia to the corn cropland that contains 5600 pounds of hydrogen.
+I found that we annually apply nitrogen based fertilizers to the corn cropland.
+If all the fertilizers were ammonia, 5600 pounds of hydrogen would be applied.
 I decided to have Doug make the ammonia reactor and added the other ammonia subsystem hardware.
 The demonstration ammonia generation subsystem makes ammonia from hydrogen and nitrogen, that is separated from the air, and is stored in a small tank that can be used is use to fuel the tractor or be applied to the corn cropland.